What Is a Spouse Visa

 Your spouse must visit the Immigration Bureau to receive a new residence card with the updated status.

-Required Documents for Spouse Visa Application
+Required Documents for a Spouse Visa Application (with Official Links)

 Please note that the required documents are frequently updated due to changes in immigration law.
 Always check the latest information on the Immigration Services Agency’s official website.